-Here at Arden University, we offer several Blended Learning degrees with foundation year entry and you can opt for Distance or Blended Learning.
+Here at Arden University, we offer several degrees with foundation year entry and you can opt for Distance or Blended Learning.

 For many, a foundation year bridges the gap between further and higher education.
 If you resonate with any of these examples, a foundation year might be the ideal solution for you: